Statement of Educational Effectiveness (updated 01-13-16)

 Graduates of Talbot School of Theology report great satisfaction with Talbot’s quality of instruction and accessibility of their faculty, as well as library and academic resources.
 They are satisfied in both areas of academics, spiritual life, and ministry skill development.

 The theological position of Talbot School of Theology is Christian, Protestant, and theologically conservative.
 The school earnestly endeavors to make these doctrinal positions a vital reality in the spiritual life of this present generation.

-Graduates report that they are highly satisfied with Talbot academic life in the following areas: their ability to think theologically, knowledge of Christian philosophy and ethics, ability to use and interpret Scripture, to gain knowledge on church doctrine and history, to teach well, and to relate theologically to the social issues of the day.
+Graduates report that they are highly satisfied with Talbot academic life in the following areas: their ability to think theologically, knowledge of Christian philosophy and ethics, ability to use and interpret Scripture, to gain knowledge on church doctrine and history, to teach well, and to preach well.
 They strongly agree that their faith became stronger at Talbot, that faculty were supportive and understanding, and that they are able to integrate theology and ministry.
-Graduates rate faculty, biblical studies, interaction with fellow students, and spiritual formation (i.e., formation by the Holy Spirit) as some of the more important influences on their educational experience.
+Graduates rate faculty, biblical studies, and spiritual formation (i.e., formation by the Holy Spirit) as some of the more important influences on their educational experience.

 Talbot School of Theology purposes to develop the spiritual life of our students in harmony with the great doctrines of the faith.

-Graduates report that they are much stronger in the areas of trust in God, knowledge of self, strength of spiritual life, and ability to live out the faith in daily life.
+Graduates report that they are much stronger in the areas of trust in God, knowledge of self, enthusiasm for learning, strength of spiritual life, and ability to live one’s faith in daily life.

 Ministry Skill Development

-We aim to educate and graduate students characterized by practical Christian service, missionary and evangelistic zeal, and a working knowledge of the Scriptures.
+We aim to educate and graduate student students characterized by practical Christian service, missionary and evangelistic zeal, and a working knowledge of the Scriptures.